RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

     --cert redislabs_user.crt --key redislabs_user_private.key
 ```

-Endpoint and port details are available from the **View Database** details screen.
+Endpoint and port details are available from the **Databases** list or the database's configuration screen.